← Back to projects

 Solution

-Built a shared RAG backend that indexes chunked documents with Bedrock-generated embeddings into OpenSearch and exposes namespace-scoped retrieval to downstream pipelines.
+Built a shared RAG backend that chunks documents, generates Bedrock embeddings, indexes them into OpenSearch, and hands back namespace scoped retrieval to whichever downstream pipeline needs it.

 Impact